Time to dust off the ol' blog...

 and I had to start talking about who it was

-that called me, and say who made it through surgery.
+that called me, and say who

 We never thought the hospital would give life and infection.